Culture & Community | Hamden | Arts & Culture | Visual Arts | ConnCORP | Arts & Anti-racism

 Fleming—and her daughter, the photographer Liah Sinquefield—is now a part of Gather, the first exhibition to grace the Orchid Gallery at the LAB at ConnCORP.
 A collaboration between ConnCORP (Connecticut Community Outreach Revitalization Program) and the bldg fund, the show brings together the work of eight Connecticut artists, telling a story of family, creative community, and lived history one work at a time.

 Artists include Kulimushi Barongozi, Ruby Gonzalez Hernandez, Aisha Nailah, Moshopefoluwa “MO” Olagunju, Daniel “Silencio” Ramirez, Liah Sinquefield, Arvia Walker and Yves Wilson.
-At turns stunning, visually arresting, and heart-rending, it is curated by niko w. okoro, who runs bldg fund with her partner, Malik D. L. Okoro.
+At turns stunning, visually arresting, and heart-rending, it is curated by nico w. okoro, who runs bldg fund with her partner, Malik D. L. Okoro.
 It is on view for the next three months at 496 Newhall St. in Hamden.

 nico w. okoro, curator of the exhibition.